 Dask is a Python library that provides “Pandas-like” and other APIs for scaling Python workloads through a centralized task scheduler.
 By their own admission, Dask still needs to resolve several of its shortcomings to handle large-scale data-intensive workloads such as ETL (better explained by Dask contributors).
 It is not a direct replacement for pandas.
 Nevertheless, Dask is sometimes considered for large-scale data workloads by developers, making our quantitative comparison necessary.

 We first tried running Dask with the same benchmark setup as the previous Bodo/Spark comparison (16 c5n.18xlarge cluster, 1TB input data).
 Dask failed to load the scaling factor 1,000 data (even though the cluster’s memory capacity is three times the input data).
 Therefore, we switched to using scaling factor 100 for input data (~100GB).
 We deploy Dask with 1 scheduler and 576 workers using dask-mpi.

-The graph below illustrates the compute times of Bodo and Dask for the 22 TPC-H queries (excluding I/O).
+The graph below illustrates the compute times of Bodo and Dask when using the workload derived from TPC-H (excluding I/O).
 Dask ran out of memory for query 21, even though the cluster memory capacity is 30 times larger than input data. (note: While Dask can be configured to spill into disk, this significantly impacts performance.
 So we omitted this config altogether to avoid negatively skewing Dask results.)

 Across all queries, Bodo was found to be 8x to 496x faster than Dask, with a median of 148x median speedup (we excluded Q21 from the Dask runtime).
 Corresponding compute costs on AWS EC2 were $23.14 for Dask, and $0.12 for Bodo.